 6. Test different campaign structures

 Done setting up your campaign structure?
-Not so fast.
-You need to go through your Google ads checklist.
-Then, testing things out to see which structures work best.
+You still need to go through your Google Ads checklist.
+Then, test things out to see which structures work best.

 This A/B testing and analysis approach helps identify the most effective strategies for reaching your target audience and improving overall campaign performance